Essential Information for Teaching Assistants

 Please note, even if you completed direct deposit for financial aid, you must also complete direct deposit for your role as a TA.

 All TAs are assigned to a carrel (cube).
 The carrels are located on the second floor of Tompkins.
-The cube assignment/directory is posted outside office T221 and outside the lounge.
+The cube assignment/directory is posted outside office T221 and the outer corners of carrels.
 Cube assignments are posted at the start of classes each year.
-Once you know where you've been assigned, please choose your desk.
+You will be assigned a desk.
 The desks are set up to accommodate personal laptops and come with hutches for storage.
 Your desk and hutch may be locked as well.
-If you'd like a key for your desk, please see the Graduate Services Coordinator in Tompkins Hall 246.
+Please see the Graduate Services Coordinator in Tompkins Hall 246 to sign the key agreement and pick up your key.

 Computers, Printers, and Copiers

-Please see the general guidelines for computer access and printing for all students, at the bottom of the "Essential Information for New Graduate Students" page for information regarding computers and printers.
+Please peruse the general guidelines and instructions for computer access and printing for all students at the "Essential Information for New Graduate Students" page.

 Second year TAs are given an allocation for department copiers that are to be used only for their role as TAs.
-Please note: Print copies are limited to brief (1-2 page) handouts for classroom use.
+Print copies are limited to brief (1-2 page) handouts for classroom use.
 Most teaching materials can be easily posted for students on a course Moodle site or made available through the libraries’ electronic reserve or via printed course packs.
-In general, the English department is not able to subsidize the cost of needing materials for students.
+Printing and copying access will be discontinued when the department's limited printing budget is exhausted.

-Each TA is assigned a mailbox located in the lounge on the second floor of Tompkins.
+Each TA is assigned a mailbox located in Tompkins 245 (located within the Student Services Suite T246).